soot-oss/soot/.github/ISSUE_TEMPLATE/bug_report.md

 **To reproduce**
 Steps to reproduce the behavior:
-Please include soot options you used or supply a code snippet to ease reproduction of the problem.
+Please include soot options you used or supply a code snippet to ease reproduction of the problem. **Please do not supply code snippets as _Screenshots_**.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Stacktrace**
 If applicable, add complete stacktraces.
-In case your stack trace contains a line starting with "Caused by:", that line as well as the following lines are still part of the original stacktrace, so please include them as well.
+In case your stack trace contains a line starting with "Caused by:", that line as well as the following lines are still part of the original stacktrace, so please include them as well. **Please do not supply stack traces as _Screenshots_**, copy and paste the stacktrace instead.

 **Additional context**
 Add any other context about the problem here, which might help us to understand or solve your problem better.